Sunday, July 23, 2006

 Combine flour, salt, yeast, and 19 oz of water in the bowl of a stand mixer with the dough-hook attachment and mix for 2 minutes on a low speed.
 Once all the ingredients are combined, mix for 5-6 minutes on a medium speed. (*Note: Reinhart's recipe says to use the paddle attachment for the initial mixing and then switch to the dough hook for the rest of the mixing.
 I thought that was a little needless, so I used the dough hook for both stages.)
 The dough should stick to the bottom of the bowl, but release from the sides of the bowl.
 If it's not releasing, sprinkle a little more flour until it does.
 On the other hand, if the dough is really stiff and is releasing from the bottom of the bowl as well, dribble a little water onto it until you reach a happy medium.
 (See photos to the right.)

-his bowl.
+Lightly oil a large bowl and transfer dough into this bowl.
 Cover with plastic wrap and refrigerate immediately (overnight or for at least 8 hours).

 Day 2: